Five

 reconfigured

-in the statue eyes
+in the eyes of statues

-we can’t escape around the room.
+we can’t escape around the rooms.

 Insofar as the nervous mind supplies the system’s orchestra,